Skip to content

 Read more: Timeless Lessons From Dell’s Build-to-Order Strategy in The 2000s.

-Shoprite Holdings’ Mistakes Made It Worse
+Shoprite Holdings’ Supply Chain Mistakes Made It Worse

-Expanded Too Fast.
+Expanding Too Fast.

 Bet Too Hard on Physical Retail.